Boston Light: Historical information

 In 1774 the British took over the island and in 1775 the harbor was blocked and the lighthouse became useless.
 On July 20, 1775, a small detachment of American troops under Major Voss visited the island and burned the wooden parts of the lighthouse.
 The British began to repair it under a marine guard when General Washington dispatched Major Benjamin Tupper with 300 men in whaleboats on July 31, 1775, who defeated the guard and destroyed the repair work done.
 They were intercepted on leaving by British small boats and attacked.
 A direct hit on one of the British boats by an American field piece on Nantasket Head caused the British to retire to their boats with comparatively heavy losses.
 Only one American was killed.
 Major Tupper and his men were commended by General Washington.

 When the British left Boston, March 17, 1776, a number of their ships remained in the harbor.
-On June 13, 1776, American soldiers landed on Long Island, Boston Harbor, and at Nantasket Hill and opened fire on this fleet who were soon at their mercy.
+On June 13, 1776, American soldiers landed on Long Island, Boston Harbor, and at Nantasket Hill and opened fire on this fleet.
 Before sailing away, the British sent a boat ashore at Boston Light and left a time charge which blew up the lighthouse.
-The top of the old lighthouse was used to supply ladles for American cannon.

 In 1783 the Massachusetts Legislature supplied £1,450 to erect a new lighthouse on the site of the old.
-This new lighthouse, which still stands, was 75 ft high with walls 7 ft 6 in thick at the base, tapering to 2 ft 6 in at the top.
+This new lighthouse was 75 ft high with walls 7 ft 6 in thick at the base, tapering to 2 ft 6 in at the top.
 The octagonal lantern was 15 ft high and 8 ft in diameter.
 Thomas Knox was appointed keeper.